• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Four skewers with beef mango, peppers and onions on a board with a bowl of Thai curry sauce and a bowl of rice on a wooden board.
+Four grilled beef skewers with alternating pieces of mango, peppers and onions on a board with a bowl of Thai curry sauce and a bowl of rice on a wooden board.

 Tender Ontario Beef Sirloin meets Thai red curry!
 The beef is marinated for 24 hours in this super simple marinade.
 Then the flavour-packed cubes of beef are skewered between peppers, onions, and mango.
 (If you have not tried grilling mango yet, I highly recommend you do!)